mrscaer/amazon-redshift-modernize-dw/README.md

 ### Bonus Challenge #2e: Working with Redshift AUTO distribution.

-Launch in Q1 2019, Redshift can now pick the table distibution for you, and even update the distribution style as the number of rows in the table increases.
+Launched in Q1 2019, Redshift can now pick the table distibution for you, and even update the distribution style as the number of rows in the table increases.
 You can test this by creating a table and running a few COPY commands:

 Create a test table:
 ```